burlster1980/arupcodev060/content/creating-modules/text-image-split.md

 			<p>Once you've created your module, you can begin adding content.</p>
 			<p><i>Fields marked with * MUST be completed</i></p>
 			<ul>
-				<li>Title - The title field is used for adding a caption over your image.
+				<li><b>Title</b> - The title field is used for adding a caption over your image.
 This will appear in white text, overlaid in the bottom corner of your image</li>
 				<li><b>Image*</b> - Add your module's image to this field.
 The image should be resized to 680px wide by 720px high.
-For more information on preparing images, please see the image guide.</li>
+For more information on preparing images, please see the <a href="/getting-started/image-preparation/">image guide</a>.</li>
 				<li><b>Mobile image</b> - You can add an alternative image for use on mobile devices - but the site will automatically resize your main image for use across all devices.</li>
 				<li><b>Heading</b> - you can add a heading for the copy in your module.
 This will set immediately above your main copy.</li>
 				<li><b>Body*</b> - enter your main copy in here.
 Click 'Show editor' to begin adding copy.
 Please note, you should not enter too much copy here as lengthy copy will distort your image.
 Once you've added the module to your page via the Experience Editor, you'll be able to see if your text is too long</li>